bopielka/better-commerce-screen-ui-civ-7/README.md

 numbers.
 Above the tabs, one line totals the GDP your slotted resources earn towards the Modern economic legacy path.

-The tooltip on each resource carries the game's own wording, which settlements hold the copies, and where they came from.
+The tooltip on each resource is the game's own framed one — the class header, the resource in its frame, its name and description — with **a card per leader** underneath: their portrait, how many copies came from them, and which of their settlements.
+The Empire tab's cards do the same.

 ### A screen with room to breathe